 More fathers than mothers are affected by mesothelioma because more men held blue-collar jobs than women in the past.
 Electricians, construction workers, pipefitters, and more are all at risk for asbestos-related diseases today as a result of their work all those years ago.

 While men typically held positions that would expose them to asbestos, this did not stop the fibers from reaching women and children, as well.
-Many fathers would leave the factory or jobsite after a long day and hug their family member when they got home.
+Many fathers would leave the factory or job site after a long day and hug their family members when they got home.
 Wives and children were exposed to asbestos in this way, as well as by doing the daily laundry or riding in the father’s car.

 Exposure is still a problem today in many of the workplaces of modern dads, although the EPA and OSHA have worked hard to inform workers of the dangers of asbestos and keep them safe from exposure at work.